Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/feats/flying-flame-roe.md

 - **Activity** Two-Action

-A Tiny shape of flame appears, taking a form of your choice— such as a bird, an arrow, or a simple sphere.
+A Tiny shape of flame appears, taking a form of your choice—such as a bird, an arrow, or a simple sphere.
 It Flies from you up to 30 feet in a path you choose.
 Each creature it passes through takes `1d6` fire damage with a basic Reflex save against your class DC.
 A creature attempts only one save, even if the flame passes through it multiple times.

 *Source: Rage of Elements p.
 28*
 %% #compendium/src/pf2e/roe #trait/fire #trait/impulse #trait/kineticist #trait/primal %%